menu

 Single parenting is hard.
 But you don't have to tell the W 5th Ave / S Whipple St neighborhood about it; they already know.
 20.1% of this neighborhood's households are run by single mothers, which is a higher concentration than NeighborhoodScout found in 97.0% of American neighborhoods.
 Further NeighborhoodScout research showed strong statistical correlations among high rates of children living in single parent households, and neighborhood crime, particularly violent crime, neighborhood poverty, and, importantly, the percentage of low weight births and rates of infant mortality.

-In addition, one of the unique characteristics of the W 5th Ave / S Whipple St neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.6% of the neighborhoods in America.
+In addition, the W 5th Ave / S Whipple St neighborhood stands out for having an average per capita income lower than 95.6% of the neighborhoods in the United States.

 Occupations